Koen-vdl/Conda-and-Bioconda-tutorial/Running_your_first_interactive_jobs.md

 screen -list
 ```

-This will print all your screen sessions.
-You should see one session you are currently *attached* to named -------.tutorial
+This will print a list of all your screen sessions to the screen.
+You should only see one session to which you are currently *attached* to named -------.tutorial

 ```
 There is a screen on:
         1893068.tutorial        (05/12/2022 10:34:36 PM)        (Attached)
 1 Socket in /run/screen/S-test.
 ```

 You must be tired running the same `shovill` job again but let's run it one last time with the *real* data.
 Notice the real read-set is about ten times the size of the fake set so this job will take longer to finish.